Tteka

 "Tteka" (ってか) is the sixth single by Japanese idol group Hinatazaka46.
 It was released on October 27, 2021 through Sony Music Entertainment Japan and features the first appearance of Miku Kanemura as the lead performer of a title song.

 Production and release

 The single was released in five versions: Type-A, Type-B, Type-C, Type-D, and a regular edition.
 All versions except for the regular edition also includes a Blu-ray Disc containing music videos and bonus videos.

 Miku Kanemura was chosen as the center (lead performer) of the title song for the first time.

-"Nando de mo Nando de mo" was used as the support song for the 41st All Japan High School Quiz Championship (全国高等学校クイズ選手権).

 Nao Kosaka was on health leave during production and did not participate in the single.

+"Nando de mo Nando de mo" was the support song for the 41st All Japan High School Quiz Championship (全国高等学校クイズ選手権).

+Critical reception

+The "Tteka" music video won the Best Art Direction Award at the 2021 MTV Video Music Awards Japan.

 Track listing

+Listing obtained from official website.
 All lyrics written by Yasushi Akimoto.